processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 ## send_stanza_c2s

-Send a stanza as if sent from a c2s session
+Send a stanza from an existing C2S session

+USER@HOST/RESOURCE must be an existing C2S session.
+As an alternative, use send_stanza instead.

 __Arguments:__